 Let us begin by considering part (a) of Lemma 1, i.e., the "no jumps" property.
 This states that fake reports are distributed continuously over time whenever a firm is not certain that the story is true.
-I.e., there can never be a point mass in faking when p < 1.
-Notably, this property holds even when competition is absent (n=1).
+That is, there can never be a point mass in faking.
+Notably, this property holds even when competition is absent (n = 1).
 I will now argue that such point masses cannot occur because they give rise to a profitable deviation.
-This is driven by the association between the firm's strategy and its credibility in equilibrium (i.e, (2)): reports that are made whenever there is a point mass in faking yield zero credibility.
-Meanwhile, faking while also not being certain than the story is true yields a strictly positive expected penalty $\beta(1-p)$.
+This is driven by the association between the firm's strategy and its credibility in equilibrium (2): reports that are made whenever there is a point mass in faking yield zero credibility.
+Meanwhile, faking while also not being certain than the story is true yields a strictly positive expected penalty $\beta(1 - p)$.
 This implies that a firm's value from faking at such a time is strictly negative.
-Thus, the firm can profitably deviate by truth telling at that time: truth telling precludes the firm from making an error, and therefore ensures a weakly positive payoff.
+Thus, firm can profitably deviate by truth telling at that time: truth telling precludes the firm from making an error, and therefore ensures a weakly positive payoff.

-6 In particular, similar properties have been established in war of attrition games (Hendricks, Weiss, and Wilson (1988)) and all-pay auctions (Baye, Kovenock, and De Vries (1996)).
+6In particular, similar properties have been established in war of attrition games (Hendricks, Weiss, and Wilson (1988)) and all-pay auctions (Baye, Kovenock, and De Vries (1996)).

-Next, let us turn to part (b) of Lemma 1, the "no gaps" property.
+Next, we turn to part (b) of Lemma 1, the "no gaps" property.
 This states that whenever the firm is less-than-fully credible, the hazard rate of fake reports must be strictly positive.
 In other words, firms must mix between faking at all times in which $\alpha_n(p(t)) < 1$.
-Again, this property results directly from the formula for α (2): whenever credibility is less-than-perfect, the firm must be faking at some positive rate $b_n(p)$.
-While straightforward, this property of the firm's strategy has important implications for incentives in equilibrium.
-In particular, it implies that whenever a firm's credibility is less-than-perfect, it must be indifferent between faking instantly and waiting an infinitesimal increment of time before faking.
-This indifference condition will be crucial to characterizing the firm's behavior in equilibrium.
+This property results directly from the formula for α (2): whenever credibility is less-thanperfect, the firm must be faking with at some positive rate $b_n(p)$.
+While straightforward, this property of the firm's strategy has important implications for the firm's incentives in equilibrium.
+In particular, it implies that whenever a firm's credibility is less-than-perfect, it must be indifferent between faking instantly, and waiting an infinitesimal increment of time before faking.
+This indifference condition is crucial to characterizing the firm's behavior in equilibrium.